jpswade/jpswade.github.io/_posts/2011-05-25-converting-your-logo-to-ascii-art.md

   * [Term::Caca &#8211; perl interface for libcaca (Colour AsCii Art library)](http://search.cpan.org/~yanick/Term-Caca-0.97/lib/Term/Caca.pm)
   * [aalib-perl project](https://sourceforge.net/projects/aalib-perl/)

-Then a brainwave, I want the image to fit a standard terminal screen (80 columns by 24 rows, according to putty&#8217;s default settings).
+Then a brainwave, I want the image to fit a standard terminal screen (80 columns by 24 rows, according to putty's default settings).

 Since 1 pixel (usually) equates ASCII character, to make the ASCII art fit the screen I should resize the image from 128x128px to 24x24px.

-Unfortunately at that size (24&#215;24) it makes it almost impossible to work out what it&#8217;s meant to be, while at double the size (48&#215;48) you can still make out all the defining features of the image.
+Unfortunately at that size (24&#215;24) it makes it almost impossible to work out what it's meant to be, while at double the size (48&#215;48) you can still make out all the defining features of the image.
 This is [the resized image](http://i.imgur.com/zJEjp.jpg).

 After doing this, my favourite so far was from &#8220;converthub.com&#8221;, which results in something a little like [this](http://pastie.org/pastes/1970718/text) which is exactly 24 lines so should fit your standard console screen.